elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 ## Setting `org_id` by default

-To make sure our read operations use the `org_id` by default, we will do two additional changes to the repository.
+To make sure our read operations use the `org_id` by default, we will make two additional changes to the repository.

 First, we will store the `org_id` in the process dictionary.
 The process dictionary is a storage that is exclusive to each process.
 For example, each test in your project runs in a separate process.
 Each request in a web application runs in a separate process too.
 Each of these processes have their own dictionary which we will store and read from.
 Let's add these functions: